trevourhaldin01/tip_calculator_in_RubyOnRails/README.md

 # **Tip Calculator Application**

 A Ruby on Rails application for calculating tips based on user inputs.
 This application allows users to input a bill amount, select a tip percentage, and specify the number of people sharing the bill.
 The application computes the total tip amount, total bill, and per-person amounts.
 An admin dashboard displays past calculations and includes pagination.
+The live demo is hosted on render and can be accessed via (https://tip-calculator-in-rubyonrails.onrender.com/)

 # Features
 1. **Tip Calculator**